rajrayala/ng-gcaptcha/README.md

     grecaptcha.reset(); // Can also provide widge Id as optional input
 ```

-New feature where the captcha's can be toggled dynamically using the provided input's for the gcaptcha component.
+New feature where the captcha's can be toggled dynamically on load using the provided input's for the gcaptcha component.
 ```typescript
 // app.component.ts
 import { Component } from '@angular/core';